Avnzx/AZ-1/Documentation/log.md

 ## 2022-12-06
 - Begin pulling ideas for inventory management systems from SE, Mindustry, and Factorio
   - Find a developer's creation of factorio belts on [github](https://github.com/emeraldpowder/FactorioBelts)
+## 2022-12-30
+- Find [spacescape](https://github.com/petrocket/spacescape), an MIT-licensed space-cubemap generator
+  - Allows me to make programatically generated sky images
+  - Generate skybox and use python [cube2sphere](https://github.com/Xyene/cube2sphere) to convert it into a panoramasky as **godot cannot take cubemaps**
+  - requires `convert -rotate 180 in.exr out.exr` on the top and bottom faces as spacescape outputs them in the wrong order for cube2sphere by default